SEND Information Report for Langford Village Academy

 - Differentiation is planned for groups and individuals according to need: for example, for a child who has Speech, Language and Communication Needs (SLCN), teachers will use simplified language and/or pictures to support them to understand new vocabulary.

 - A Teaching Assistant may sometimes work with your child either individually or as part of a group; if this is seen as necessary by the class teacher.

 What is the expertise of staff to support children and young people with SEND and how do we continue to train them.
 How do we secure specialist expertise?

-- Our SENCO, organises SEND training, and works closely with any external agencies that we feel relevant to individual children’s needs.
+- Our SENDCO, organises SEND training, and works closely with any external agencies that we feel relevant to individual children’s needs.
 These may include: Educational Psychologists, Speech and Language Therapists, Health Visitors, Occupational Therapists, Social Services, Outreach teachers and GP’s.